 If you are looking to develop a career in the voluntary and mental health sectors this introductory course is designed for you.
 The aim is to introduce you to some of the concepts and skills required to offer support through the use of listening and responding skills.
-You will learn about the counselling relationship by exploring different models of counselling and learning how to apply the skills of active listening.
+You will learn about the counselling relationship by exploring different models of counselling and learning how to apply the skills of active listening in helping roles.

 Further study in counselling